Once you’ve heard the dreaded words, you have cancer, you can’t go back.

 On top of my own personal trail of cancer dates/ anniversaries/reminders, there is also my mother’s trail.

 No wonder it’s so hard to forget about cancer for long.
 It’s down-right impossible.
 There are simply too many reminders.

-It’s like cancer has penciled itself in over and over again, taking up way too many dates and times in my planner for nearly the past eight years.
+It’s like cancer has penciled itself in over and over again, taking up way too many dates and times in my planner for the past eight years.

-Eighteen months have passed since my diagnosis, but it seems cancer still has a way of continuing to intrude even when I’m supposed to be done.
+Eighteen months have passed since my diagnosis, but it cancer still has a way of continuing to intrude even when I’m supposed to be done.

 And I’m supposed to be done.

 I’m supposed to have moved on.
 I’m supposed to have found and embraced my new normal.
 I’m supposed to have taken my life back.